diannel231/drone_detection/README.md

 # Drone Detection
 This repository contains the blocks used in GNU Radio used for drone detection and classification.
-The OFDM and Energy code is adapted from [Radio Frequency Toolbox](https://digitalcommons.odu.edu/ece_etds/160/) and [gr-inspector](https://github.com/gnuradio/gr-inspector).
+The OFDM and Energy code is adapted from [Radio Frequency Toolbox for Drone Detection](https://digitalcommons.odu.edu/ece_etds/160/) and [gr-inspector](https://github.com/gnuradio/gr-inspector).

 ## Modules and Blocks